Otto Wessling: Battle of Britain

 In November 1940, the group commander, Balthasar, had to be sent to a hospital as his injury sustained on 4 September had still not fully healed.
 He would eventually be replaced by Hauptmann Walter Oesau.
 On Christmas Eve, Adolf Hitler visited the Gruppe at the Desvres airfield.
 An event which the Nazi propaganda exploited and recorded for Die Deutsche Wochenschau, a newsreel series released in the cinemas.
 On 5 February 1941, the RAF flew "Circus" No. 3 targeting the Saint-Omer with twelve Blenheim bombers escorted by RAF fighters.
 Intercepted by fighters from I. and III.
 Gruppe of JG 3 fighters near Pas-de-Calais, Wessling claimed a Hawker Hurricane fighter shot down.
 On 15 February, III.
 Gruppe was withdrawn from the English Channel.
 The remaining serviceable aircraft were transferred to Jagdgeschwader 51 (JG 51—51st Fighter Wing).
 The Gruppe then traveled to Gütersloh Airfield by train.
 The pilots then went on a skiing vacation in Kleinwalsertal from 8 to 26 March.
 On 17 April, the Gruppe was reequipped with Bf 109 F-2.
-On 3 May, the Gruppe was again sent to France were they were based at Auchy-au-Bois.
+On 3 May, the Gruppe was again sent to France where they were based at Auchy-au-Bois.
 On 21 May, the RAF launched "Circus" No. 10 which sent eleven bombers from No. 21 and six bombers No. 110 Squadron to bomb the power station, benzole refinery at Gosnay.
 Defending against this attack, Wessling shot down the Blenheim bomber V6390 from No. 110 Squadron.

 The Gruppe flew its last mission against the RAF on 7 June.
 In preparation for Operation Barbarossa, III.
 Gruppe was ordered to relocate east on 9 June.
 During the layover at Straubing, the commanding officer of 9.
 Staffel, Oberleutnant Max Jaczak, who had led the Staffel since 30 October 1940, was killed in a flying accident.
 In consequence, command of 9.
-Staffel was passed to Oberleutnant Viktor Bauer before the Gruppe continued their journey to Breslau-Schöngarten Airfield, present-day Copernicus Airport Wrocław.
+Staffel was passed to Oberleutnant Viktor Bauer before the Gruppe continued their journey to Breslau-Schöngarten Airfield, present-day Wrocław Airport.